craftcms/docs/docs/commerce/4.x/addresses.md

 This example guards against saving an existing address, indicated by the presence of a `cart.sourceBillingAddressId` or `cart.sourceShippingAddressId`.

-You may also possible to save both addresses at once, by using the `saveAddressesOnOrderComplete` parameter.
+Both properties can be set at once with the `saveAddressesOnOrderComplete` parameter, but you are still responsible for deriving UI state from the underlying address-specific properties:

 ```twig
 {% set cart = craft.commerce.carts.cart %}